 1. Be prepared: As we have always been taught, proper and thorough preparation is very important, especially to be successful in meat smoking.
 Assuming you already have a smoker, the first step would be the food preparation.
 Your final result out of the smoker will only be as good as the ingredients you put into it, and it is important to always buy good-quality ingredients – or the best you can afford.
 Before bringing your food out to the smoker, a fire will need to be created to prepare the smoke.
 You’ll need to prepare your smoker ahead of time, keeping in mind how long your meat will take to smoke, and what fuel sources you will need during the process.

 2. Be patient: Timing is crucial, that’s all there is to it.
 Waiting for foods to smoke, and tending the fire to maintain a consistent temperature can be tedious, but are important to successful smoking.
+Especially, if you’re making some meat-based cuisine, see that the meat cooks slowly and carefully.
 If you have the perseverance to wait it out, you’ll discover the art of creating truly delicious foods.

 3. No peeking: Do you remember baking cookies, and being yelled at by your mother to stop opening the oven?
 It’s easier said than done, but meat smoking follows the same guidelines.
 A seemingly-harmless 30 second peek could add approximately 20 minutes to your smoking time.
 The less you peek, the sooner you eat!